opringle/cayman-blog/_posts/2018-01-05-deep_learning_multivariate_ts.md

         "\n\nskip length p: ", seasonal_period / time_interval)
 ```

 Now that we have our input data we are ready to start building the network graph.
 First lets consider the data iterators and convolutional component.
+If you're not solid on convolutions check out [this blog post](http://colah.github.io/posts/2014-07-Conv-Nets-Modular/).

 All filters have width = number of time series.
 The input data is zero padded on one side before being passed into the convolutional layer, ensuring the output from each kernel has the same dimensions, regardless of the filter size.